AnupamBanerjee28/Financial-Performance-Analysis-and-Forecasting/README.md

 **Project Overview**
 This project involved a comprehensive analysis of historical corporate financial data, the development of time-series models for future performance forecasting, and the construction of an interactive Business Intelligence (BI) dashboard.
 The goal was to transform raw financial statements into actionable insights, providing a clear visual representation of company performance and future projections for executive decision-making.

-**screenshots for dashboards of forcasting and financial analysis:**
+**screenshots for dashboards of forecasting and financial analysis:**

 ![Image Alt](https://github.com/AnupamBanerjee28/Financial-Performance-Analysis-and-Forecasting/blob/d1e45c62db1ffa2d84fffe1f67a8a450d2060a7e/Screenshot%201.png)